dimagi/mpact/docs/index.md

 language you can read, or maybe context that would help explain the message.

-The sheet's tab is includes the name of the group, and its Telegram ID.
+Each chat group has its own sheet.
+The sheet's tab includes the name of the group and its Telegram ID.

-It is important not to change the Telegram ID, otherwise mPACT will be unable to send the messages to the group.
+It is important not to change the Telegram ID, otherwise mPACT will not know which group the messages are for, and will be unable to send the messages to the group.

+In order for the spreadsheet to include the Telegram IDs of each chat group, the group must first be created, and then the schedules downloaded, for messages to be added.

 ![Schedules](img/03_schedules.png "Schedules")

 When you are done, save the spreadsheet and upload it using the "Upload schedules" icon.

+All previous scheduled messages are disabled when a new schedule is uploaded.

 ### The admin interface